corda/corda-settler/README.md

    defines the types, serialisers and client interface necessary for interacting with Ripple nodes.
 The interfaces are defined in the `services` package.
+4. `swift` which contains an implementation of the `MakeOffLedgerPayment` flow called `MakeSWIFTPayment`. `MakeSWIFTPayment` uses SWIFT http APIs to submit SWIFT payment instruction.
-4. `oracle` which contains an implementation of the `XrpOracleService` which checks whether an XRP payment specified by a transaction hash has credited a specific XRP account.
+5. `oracle` which contains an implementation of the `XrpOracleService` which checks whether an XRP payment specified by a transaction hash has credited a specific XRP account.
 There is also a stubbed-out exchange rate Oracle which is required for novating obligation face value token types.